x157/x157.github.io/UE5/LyraStarterGame/How-To-Create-a-GameFeature-Plugin.md

 To make a game based on Lyra, you need to create a GameFeature Plugin in your LyraStarterGame project.

-There isn't anything particularly special about this plugin except apparently it must go into the `Plugins/GameFeatures` directory.
+There isn't anything particularly special about this plugin except it must go into the `Plugins/GameFeatures` directory.

 ## How to Create a UE5 GameFeature Plugin for Lyra